superallen13/CaT-CGL/README.md

 # CaT (Condense and Train)
-This is the offical repository for the paper [CaT: Balanced Continual Graph Learning with Graph Condensation](https://arxiv.org/abs/2309.09455).
+This is the official repository for the paper [CaT: Balanced Continual Graph Learning with Graph Condensation](https://arxiv.org/abs/2309.09455).
 This paper has accepted by ICDM 2023.

 The following figure compares the typical replay-based CGL and CaT in the class incremental setting.
 ![CaT Framework](./figs/fig2.jpg)